Exporting your Twitter followers should be an easy job. It is just like asking a bank for your financials.

 An insight into the analytical report

 When we get the data from FollowersAnalysis, we can see that the data downloaded from Twitter pales in comparison to the sheer amount of information we get from FollowersAnalysis.
 Not only the quality of the information, but the number of metrics provided by the FollowersAnalysis report is also staggering.
-Let’s take a look into the downloaded report.
+Let’s take a look at the downloaded report.